 Legend

 Figure 1: Sensory and motor maps around the central sulcus.
 The primary motor cortex, which contains a motor map of the body’s effectors, is anterior to the central sulcus, in the precentral gyrus of the frontal lobe.
-The primary sensory cortex, which receives touch, pain, and temperature information from the external parts of the body, is located posterior to the central sulcus, in the postcentral gyrus of the parietal lobe.
+The primary somesthetic (sensory) cortex, which receives touch, pain, and temperature information from the external parts of the body, is located posterior to the central sulcus, in the postcentral gyrus of the parietal lobe.

 Figure 2: Brain activations resulting from movement of the hands and feet across participants.
 Blue: movement of the right hand; Green: movement of the left hand; Cyan: movement of the right foot; Yellow: movement of the left foot.